A dichotomy theory for the height functions of the BKT transition: Extension to all potentials in

-\section{Acknowledgements}
+\subsection{Acknowledgements}

 The author would like to thank Hugo Duminil-Copin for several directions which turned out to be extremely useful, as well as for many encouragements during this research.
-The author would also like to thank Laurin Köhler-Schindler for a very enthusiastic discussion on Russo-Seymour-Welsh theory at the conference celebrating 100 years of Ising model, and Paul Dario, Aernout van Enter, Alexander Glazman, Trishen Gunaratnam, Alex Karrila, and Romain Panis for comments and suggestions regarding this work.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 757296).
+The author would also like to thank Laurin Köhler-Schindler for a very enthusiastic discussion on Russo-Seymour-Welsh theory at the conference celebrating 100 years of Ising model, and Paul Dario, Aernout van Enter, Alexander Glazman, Trishen Gunaratnam, Alex Karrila, Romain Panis, and Franco Severo for comments and suggestions regarding this work.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. \texttt{757296}) and the French National Research Agency (ANR), project number \texttt{ANR-23-CPJ1-0150-01}.

-During the preparation of this manuscript, the author learned that Alex Karrila is working independently on a project which applies percolation theory to another class of height functions.